grapeot/DebianInit/README.md

 ## cygwin

 Also supports cygwin for a fast linux-like environment.
 First download the 64bit installer from cygwin website, and then download the `cgywin.cmd` to the same folder.
-Double to run.
+Double click to run. [`chocolatey`](https://chocolatey.org/) will be installed as the package management system.